Ellie is a Glasgow-based writer who loves to write about a variety of topics, including travel, business, finance, DIY, beauty and fashion.

 The Workman's Club

 This multi-floor venue located in Temple Bar is an Award winning club that will make your night if you are up for live music, comedy stand-ups or karaoke.
 It’s a space where independent artists and musicians meet to give life to their creations in front of a dedicated audience.
 Occupying a 160-year-old building, this is a club with a huge personality that has seen big rock’n’roll figures throughout its 10 years of life (it opens its doors in 2010).

 A cozy, traditional gastropub where you will find all kinds of crafted beers and whiskeys, perfectly matched with the dishes from the seasonal menu.
 It will surprise you the fact that they don’t sell Guinness, though: they focus more on rare beers from smaller breweries.
 The same goes for the food, as their brilliant menu consists of traditional Irish dishes, made by expert hands with locally sourced products.
 With a number of vegetarian options, this is a great place to enjoy a quieter evening tasting some of the best Irish gastronomy and most special beers you will find in Dublin.

 What's Your Favourite Irish Pub in Dublin?

-Do you know any other pub in Dublin that should appear in this list?
+Do you know any other pub in Dublin that should appear on this list?
 The city is so big it's impossible to know them all, especially if you come as a tourist!
-Let me know what's your favourite pub in Dublin in the comments below so I can check it out in my next visit!
+Let me know what your favourite pub in Dublin is in the comments below so I can check it out on my next visit!